-Dr. Agnes Callamard, Special Rapporteur on extrajudicial, summary or arbitrary executions
+Dr. Agnes Callamard, former Special Rapporteur on extrajudicial, summary or arbitrary executions

-Dr. Agnes Callamard was appointed the UN Special Rapporteur on Extra-Judicial summary or arbitrary Executions, on 1 August 2016.
+Dr. Agnes Callamard (France) was the UN Special Rapporteur on Extra-Judicial summary or arbitrary Executions from August 2016 to March 2021.

 She has advised multilateral organizations and governments around the world on human rights, including most recently the Special Advisor to the Secretary General on the Prevention of Genocide.

 She has led human rights investigations in more than 30 countries and published extensively, in both English and French, on human rights, women's rights, freedom of expression, refugee movements and the methodology of human rights investigation.
 In particular, she has authored or directed volumes, on monitoring political killings, excessive use of force, and torture as well as on sexual violence in armed conflicts.